 Melanoma can vary greatly in the way it looks.
-In people who have lots of moles, melanomas stand out and look different from the other moles (known as the ‘ugly duckling’).
+In people who have lots of moles, melanoma usually stands out and looks different from the other moles.

-The first sign is usually a new spot or a change in an existing mole:
+The first sign is often a new spot or occasionally a change in an existing mole:

 - size – the spot may appear or begin to grow larger

-- colour – the mole may become increasingly blotchy with different depth and shades of colour (brown, black, blue, red, white, light grey, pink or skin-coloured)
+- colour – the mole may become increasingly blotchy with different depths and shades of colour (brown, black, blue, red, white, light grey, pink or skin-coloured)

-- shape or border – the spot may increase in height, become scaly, have an irregular edge (scalloped or notched) or lack symmetry (the halves look different)
+- shape or border – the spot may increase in height, become scaly, have an irregular shape (scalloped or notched) or lack symmetry (the halves look different)

 - itching or bleeding – the mole may itch or bleed at times